lorensen/VTKExamples/src/VTKBook/Chapter6.md

 with the vtkGlyph3D object.
-Using vtkGlyph3D we can place spheres or oriented objects such as cones or arrows at points on the particle path created by vtkStreamPoints .
-The inheritance hierarchy for vtkStreamer and subclasses is shown in **Figure6--41** .
+Using vtkGlyph3D we can place spheres or oriented objects such as cones or arrows at points on the particle path created by vtkStreamPoints.
+The inheritance hierarchy for vtkStreamer and subclasses is shown in **Figure6--41**.

 The integration method in vtkStreamer is implemented as a virtual function.
 Thus it can be overloaded as necessary.
 Possible reasons for